kanidm/kanidm/kanidm_book/src/installing_the_server.md

     docker pull kanidm/server:latest
     docker pull kanidm/radius:latest

-There are a number of configuration steps you must perform before you can run this container.
+If you wish to use an x86\_64 cpu-optimised version (See System Requirements CPU), you should use:

+    docker pull kanidm/server:x86_64_latest

+You may need to adjust your example commands throughout this document to suit.

 ## System Requirements

 ### CPU

-You must have a CPU that is from 2013 or newer (Haswell, Ryzen).
-This is due to the usage of SIMD for a number of internal components.
+If you are using the x86\_64 cpu-optimised version, you must have a CPU that is from 2013 or newer (Haswell, Ryzen).
+The following instruction flags are used.

+    cmov, cx8, fxsr, mmx, sse, sse2, cx16, sahf, popcnt, sse3, sse4.1, sse4.2, avx, avx2,
+    bmi, bmi2, f16c, fma, lzcnt, movbe, xsave

 Older or unsupported CPU's may raise a SIGIL (Illegal Instruction) on hardware that is not supported by the project.

+In this case, you should use the standard server:latest image.

+In the future we may apply a baseline of flags as a requirement for x86\_64 for the server:latest image.
+These flags will be:

+    cmov, cx8, fxsr, mmx, sse, sse2

 ### Memory